sim6/isardvdi-docs/docs/admin/faq.md

 The new certificate will be used to access your IsardVDI webserver now.
 Verify that it is using it in your browser (usually there will be a locker icon before url input).

-- In case it is not using new certificate check nginx isard container logs while bringing it up with docker-compose up (withouth daemonizing it with -d).
+- In case it is not using new certificate check isard-portal  container logs while bringing it up with docker-compose up (withouth daemonizing it with -d).
 There you will see information about the cert found in folder.
 - Check the certificates now in default folder **/opt/isard/certs/default**.
-Code should have generated a ca-cert.pem (server certificate extracted from fullchain).
-You may remove all certificates, put new ones again and start it with docker-compose up.
+Code should have generated a chain.pem and video.pem.
+Follow the [certificate set up](../install/certificates.md) section.

 In case your new certificates didn't work it is recommended to remove all the certificates, bring IsardVDI up again so it will create new self-signed ones, and start the process of replacing certificates again (first brind down IsardVDI).